installturbotaxcom/installturbotaxcom.github.io/README.md

 Before you start installing TurboTax on your computer, you need to either purchase the installation CD or download the software from the official site of [Installturbotax.com](https://installturbotaxcom.github.io/).
-To download TurboTax for Windows 10 OS, follow the steps mentioned under:
+To download TurboTax for Windows 10 OS, follow the steps mentioned under.